 Share the gift of transformative healing and joy with others.
-Encourage other abuse survivors to join a MTS small group.
+Encourage other abuse survivors to join a Mending the Soul small group.

-Host a gathering of friends and family to share the difference MTS made in your life and encourage them to assist us in bringing this transformational joy to others around the world.
+Host a gathering of friends and family to share the difference Mending the Soul made in your life and encourage them to assist us in bringing this transformational joy to others around the world.

-All MTS resources are available by request at our online store.
+All Mending the Soul resources are available by request at our online store.
 Thank you for your partnership!

 Developing and cataloging well-researched and relevant resources is a large part of what Mending the Soul does to support abuse trauma survivors and the communities that serve them.